arendjr/PlainText/README.md

  * Dynamic room descriptions
    * Reflects positions and directions for items, exits and characters
    * Complements, not replaces, hand-written descriptions
- * Scripting support using JavaScript
-   * Commands may be implemented in JavaScript
-   * Customizable combat
-   * Scriptable NPCs with triggers
-   * Game objects may be extended
  * Logging of sessions (including IPs) and player commands
  * Statistics tracking and visualization in the map editor
  * Basic MUD commands